cvxgrp/qcml/README.md

 Abstract dimensions
 -------------------
-Dimensions are initially specified as abstract values, e.g. `m` and `n` in the example above.
+Dimensions are initially specified as abstract values, e.g. `m` and `n` in the examples above.
 These abstract values must be converted into concrete values before the problem can be solved.
-There are two ways to specify concrete problem dimensions: prior to code generation, or after code generation.
+There are two ways to make dimensions
+concrete:

+1. specified prior to code generation with a call to `dims = {...}`
+2. specified after code generation by passing a `dims` dict/struct to the generated functions, e.g. `prob2socp`, `socp2prob`

-Any dimensions specified using `p.dims = {...}` prior to calling `p.codegen()`
-will be hard-coded into the resulting problem formulation functions.
+Any dimensions specified using `dims = {...}` prior to calling `codegen()` will be hard-coded into the resulting problem formulation functions.
 Thus all problem data fed into the generated code must match these prespecified dimensions.

-Alternatively, dimensions can be left in abstract form for code generation.
-In this case, problems of variable size can be fed into the generated functions, but the dimensions of each specific problem must be fed in at the same time.
-Problem dimension must also be given at the recovery step to allow variables to be recovered from the solver output.
+Alternatively, some dimensions can be left in abstract form for code generation.
+In this case, problems of variable size can be fed into the generated functions, but the dimensions of each input problem must be fed in at the same time.
+Problem dimensions must also be given at the recovery step to allow variables to be recovered from the solver output.

+The user may freely mix prespecified and postspecified dimensions.

 (A future release may allow some dimensions to be inferred from the size of the inputs.  <!--Another possible future change would remove the requirement to